What is FMEA?

 Ensure that the changes are indeed implemented and have positively impacted your business.
 Measure their impact by monitoring the process, system, or steps where the changes took place and check if the desired result was achieved.

 Step 7: Monitor and measure the impact of the changes.

 To give you an idea of how a FMEA can look like, below is a simple FMEA example that illustrates the importance of RPN in determining which issues need to be prioritized and what changes need to be implemented.

 Since the 3rd failure mode has the highest RPN of all 3 and it is much higher than both the 1st and 2nd failure modes, then significant changes need to be immediately implemented to reduce the severity, eliminate the occurrence, and increase the detection of the 3rd failure mode.

 Before and after changes are implemented, there needs to be a way to know what the issues are and if they are being addressed. iAuditor by SafetyCulture is a powerful tool that can aid teams ensure that changes are indeed implemented and if they are impacting the business as a whole.

-Ideal for teams, iAuditor is a platform that can be used online or offline on your mobile to monitor performance and collect data that can be analyzed to measure impact.
-Data collected over time can then be used for training and continuous process improvement to optimize production and further elevate the quality of products and services.
+Ideal for teams, iAuditor is a data-driven platform that can be used online or offline on your mobile to monitor performance and collect data that can be analyzed to measure impact.
+Data collected over time can then be used for training and continuous improvement to optimize production and further elevate the quality of products and services.